-Gas leaks are a danger that should never be taken lightly.
-If left unaddressed, a gas leak can cause fatigue, illness, and even death.
-Because of this potential danger, we’ve put together an easy to reference guide on what causes them, how to recognize their presence, and what to do if you notice one in your home or business.
+Gas leaks are a danger that, if left unaddressed, can cause fatigue, illness, and even death.
+Because of this potential danger, we’ve put together an easy to reference guide on what causes gas leaks, how to recognize gas leak symptoms, and what to do if you notice a leak in your home or business.

 What causes a gas leak?